Please reach us at info@give-kindness.org if you cannot find an answer to your question.

 We also maintain basic administrative costs needed to function responsibly (for example: website, payment processing fees, and compliance).

 Yes.
-White County Kindness Coalition is a 501(c)(3) public charity, and donations are tax-deductible to the extent allowed by law.
+Kindness Coalition is a 501(c)(3) public charity, and donations are tax-deductible to the extent allowed by law.

 Yes.
 You should receive an automatic receipt after donating.
 If you ever do not receive one, contact us and we will help.